 Women in leadership in Indonesia

-Overall, the country is on the right track as it acknowledges the crucial roles women play in developing national infrastructure and the economy.
+The country is on the right track as it acknowledges women's crucial role in developing the national infrastructure and economy.
 The number of female directors and commissioners present in companies listed on the Indonesian Stock Exchange is high and growing.
 Women in leadership in public and private companies make up around 20 percent.
 In government, over 21 percent of parliamentary seats are held by women.

 Further reading